takahirohonda/javascript-workout/README.md

 </details>

 <b>6.
-Adding a new property on an exisitng object</b>
+Adding a new property on an existing object</b>

-Add a new property to an exisitng object in an immutable fashion.
+Add a new property to an existing object in an immutable fashion.

 input